silvae86/silvae86.github.io/_pages/teaching/2020/ESIN_SIBD/project.md

 ### Do the database right, before moving to code

 Without the proper foundation (a correct database schema) any code you write on top will not work properly.
-Finish and validate your database schema before starting to code.
+Finish and validate your database schema with your practical class professor before starting to code.

 ### Planning ahead